dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/controls/panels-overview.md

 ## Derived Panel Elements

  Many objects derive from <xref:System.Windows.Controls.Panel>, but not all of them are intended for use as root layout providers.
-There are six defined panel classes (<xref:System.Windows.Controls.Canvas>, <xref:System.Windows.Controls.DockPanel>, <xref:System.Windows.Controls.Grid>, <xref:System.Windows.Controls.StackPanel>, <xref:System.Windows.Controls.VirtualizingStackPanel>, and <xref:System.Windows.Controls.WrapPanel>) that are designed specifically for creating application [!INCLUDE[TLA2#tla_ui](../../../includes/tla2sharptla-ui-md.md)].
+There are six defined panel classes (<xref:System.Windows.Controls.Canvas>, <xref:System.Windows.Controls.DockPanel>, <xref:System.Windows.Controls.Grid>, <xref:System.Windows.Controls.StackPanel>, <xref:System.Windows.Controls.VirtualizingStackPanel>, and <xref:System.Windows.Controls.WrapPanel>) that are designed specifically for creating application UI.

  Each panel element encapsulates its own special functionality, as seen in the following table.